How to Replace a Bathroom Faucet (Step-by-Step)

 Frequently Asked Questions

 Do I need to call a plumber if my shut-off valves are stuck?
-If you turn them and water still flows, yes — you’ll need either replacement valves or to shut off the main water to the house to work on them.
+If you turn them and water still flows, yes, you’ll need either replacement valves or to shut off the main water to the house to work on them.
 A stuck valve is more involved than a faucet swap.

 Why do my supply lines look different than the new ones?
 Supply lines vary in length and connection type.
 Most new faucets come with built-in supply lines or include adapters.
 Check before you buy.
-If you need to replace them entirely, braided stainless steel supply lines are inexpensive and last forever.
+If you need to replace them entirely, braided stainless steel supply lines are inexpensive and last decades.

 How do I match the faucet style to my bathroom?
 Pick the finish first.
 Chrome, brushed nickel, and matte black are the three most common.
 Match it to the existing hardware (drawer pulls, towel bars, light fixtures).
 Mixing finishes looks like a mistake; matching them looks intentional.

 What if my old faucet is American Standard / Moen / Delta / Kohler and my new one isn’t?
-The actual installation is identical — all brands use the same hole patterns.
+The actual installation is identical, all brands use the same hole patterns.
 Brand only matters for warranty and replacement cartridges in the future.